ShathaMK/Computer-Security-Project-Affine-Cipher-Website/README.md

-Note : This project Was A group project created by Shatha Almukhaild and Bayan Aldoghan.
+Note : This project was a group project created by Shatha Almukhaild and Bayan Aldoghan.